5.2 Burn Classification & PT Considerations

 • Perineum — 1%

-Pediatric proportions differ: infants have a relatively larger head (about 18%) and smaller legs (about 14% each), so the Lund-Browder chart is preferred in children when accuracy matters.
-The PTA does not calculate fluids, but recognizing that a burn covering more than about 20% TBSA represents a major burn helps the candidate anticipate intensive positioning, splinting, and pulmonary care.
+Pediatric proportions differ: infants have a relatively larger head (about 18%) and smaller legs (about 14% each), so the Lund-Browder chart is preferred in children for accuracy.
+The palmar method (the patient's own palm plus fingers equals roughly 1% TBSA) estimates scattered or irregular burns.
+The PTA does not calculate fluids, but recognizing that a burn over about 20% TBSA is a major burn helps anticipate intensive positioning, splinting, and pulmonary care.

 Anti-Deformity Positioning

-Burned skin and underlying tissue contract into the position of comfort, which is almost always a flexed, adducted posture.
-Anti-deformity positioning opposes that drift.
+Burned skin and underlying tissue contract toward the position of comfort, almost always a flexed, adducted posture.
+Anti-deformity positioning deliberately opposes that drift, holding tissue at lengthened end-range.

 Anterior neckFlexionSlight extension; no pillow under the head

-Shoulder (axillary burn)Adduction, internal rotationAbducted around 90 degrees with slight horizontal flexion
+Shoulder (axillary burn)Adduction, internal rotationAbducted near 90 degrees with slight horizontal flexion (airplane splint)

 Elbow (antecubital burn)FlexionExtension in a posterior elbow splint